chocolatey/docs/input/en-us/roadmap.md

 Heading down a sweet road.

-**NOTE:** This is not always going to be updated, one can take a look at the issues list here and in the chocolatey.org repositories.
+> :memo: **NOTE** This is not always going to be updated, one can take a look at the issues list here and in the chocolatey.org repositories.

 ## Chocolatey